grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 ### Min/Max point size

-Use this option to control the minimum or maximum point size when you've set the **Size field** option.
-You can [override][Configure field overrides] this option for specific series.
+Use these options to control the minimum or maximum point size when you've set the **Size field** option.
+You can [override][Configure field overrides] these options for specific series.

 ### Line style

 Set the style of the line.
-To change the color, use the standard [color scheme][] field option.
+To change the color, use the standard [Color scheme][] field option.

 ![Line style option](/static/img/docs/time-series-panel/line-style-option-v9.png)